-One of the most common causes of car accidents is impaired driving.
-When a person consumes alcohol or drugs and gets behind the wheel of a vehicle they are putting themselves and every other person on the road at risk.
-Alcohol and drugs cause a person to experience a lapse in judgement, and in severe cases, loss of proper reaction time and motor skills.
+One of the most common causes of auto accidents is impaired drivers.
+When a person consumes alcohol or drugs and gets behind the wheel of a car they put themselves and every other person on the road at risk.
+Alcohol and drugs causes a person to experience a lapse in judgment, and in severe cases, loss of proper reaction time and motor skills.
 Operating a vehicle requires all of these things working in tandem.
-In a study run by the CDC, between the years of 2003 to 2012, there were close to 3,700 deaths on the road involving a drunk driver.
-On average it was reported that 1.4% of drivers have disclosed and admitted to driving after drinking "too much."

-Impaired driving accidents are often exceptionally destructive.
-Impaired driving is likely to have an individual traveling at high speeds without very much regard or attention to their surroundings.
+Accidents caused by drunk driving are often exceptionally destructive.
+Someone driving under the influence is likely to be traveling at high speeds without very much regard or attention to their surroundings.
 A collision with another vehicle in this state can be catastrophic.
-A person who is injured in an impaired driving accident may experience some of the following:
+A person who is injured in a drunk driving accident may experience some of the following:

-- Serious Injuries: Things like broken limbs, sprains, whiplash, or bruising are often considered serious injuries.
+- Serious Injuries: Broken limbs, sprains, whiplash, or bruising

-- Death: Unfortunately, the very nature drunk driving has a higher probability of causing anyone involved in the crash to lose their life.
+- Death: Drunk driving has a higher probability of causing anyone involved in the crash to lose their life

 When a person is injured in an accident involving an impaired driver, they may be able to file a lawsuit against the person responsible.
 Drunk driving lawsuits involve claims of personal injury or wrongful death, depending on what happened in the accident.
-In impaired driving accident cases a plaintiff may be able to recover some of the following damages from a defendant:
+In accident cases involving impaired drivers a plaintiff may be able to recover some of the following damages from a defendant:

 - Medical Bills: The most common claim in any injury case is a claim for medical bills.
 Due to the severity and impact of drunk driving accidents, a person’s medical bills are likely to be very high.
 This is often one of the main purposes of a person’s injury claim.